The Most Expensive Wedding of All Time! – Discover All the Facts and Figures Behind the $664 Million Ambani Wedding Extravaganza

 Photo © Andy Sidders Photography | See their Bridebook profile

 Once you’ve figured out how you’re going to do it, you can get to the exciting part.
-You’re engaged to the love of your life – and it’s time to let everyone know!
+You’re engaged to the love of your life – and it’s time to let your family and besties know!
 Just be prepared for lots of squeals, some hugs and maybe even a few tears – happy ones, of course.

 Photo © Bolla Bello Photography | See their Bridebook profile